 - Visisthadvaita Vedanta (principle of superior dualism)

 Sources of Vedanta

 The core of Vedanta sits on three books of Hindu texts: the Upanishads, the Bhagavad Gita, and the Brahma sutras.
 These books are collectively called Prasthanatrayi.
-All the scholars including Adi Shankara, Ramanuja, Madhav Acharya had based their teachings on one of these books.
+All the scholars, including Adi Shankara, Ramanuja, and Madhav Acharya, had based their teachings on one of these books.

 - Brahman or Ishwara, the ultimate reality